aspectapp/aspect-cli/README.md

-# Aspect UI builder Node.js CLI
+# Node.js CLI for Aspect UI builder

-The official command line tool for quickly syncing components to and from the [Aspect UI builder](https://dev.aspect.app).
+The official command line tool for quickly syncing components between the [Aspect UI builder](https://dev.aspect.app) and your codebase.

 ## Installation